Associate of Applied Science Degree

 FIRE 120.
 Fire Protection Hydraulics and Water Supply

-This course will train students on skill requirements for becoming a safe and effective fire apparatus driver/operator.
+This course will train students on requirements for becoming a safe and effective fire apparatus driver/operator.
 The focus will be on pump operation, construction, testing, and mathematical calculation required for effective pump operation and fire control.
-Responsibilities of the driver/operator will be taught and assessed consistent with applicable NFPA standards and NMFTA guidelines.
-Students who meet all course requirements will be eligible for International IFSAC certification through the NMFTA.
+Responsibilities of the driver/operator will be taught and assessed consistent with applicable NFPA standards and the New Mexico Firefighters' Training Academy (NMFTA) guidelines.
+Students who meet all course requirements will be eligible for International Fire Service Accreditation Congress (IFSAC) certification through the NMFTA.
 May be repeated up to 3 credits.
-Consent of Instructor required.

 Prerequisite(s)/Corequisite(s): FIRE 128.
 Restricted to Community Colleges campuses only.